Office of the Vice President for

 Length of Contracts

-The duration of any contractual transaction should not extend beyond a cumulative period of five consecutive years, including all renewal terms.
+The duration of any contractual transaction as recommended by legal counsel should not extend beyond a cumulative period of five (5) consecutive years, including all renewal terms.

 Contractual Delegation and Signatory Authority

 Contracts are legally binding on the System and/or its component universities only upon execution of the contract by the System and/or component university official with delegated contractual signatory authority.
 In the absence of specific written delegation by the President, employees do not have authority to execute contracts on behalf of the University.
-Employees who do so can incur disciplinary action up to and including dismissal as well as personal liability and financial responsibility for costs resulting from unauthorized contract approval.
+Employees who do so can incur disciplinary action and/or financial responsibility for costs resulting from unauthorized contract approval.

 These delegations do not waive the need for internal reviews, OGC review, Board approvals and/or Chancellors execution when required, as set forth in Board, System or campus policies.